Map Drawing Guide

 Overlapping:

-A powerful way to draw the illusion of depth, is by using overlapping.
+A powerful way to create the illusion of depth is by overlapping.

 If you want to draw trees (or anything else), use overlapping as often as you can.

-Try to scatter them in different numbers and locations, so not to create a pattern.
+Try to scatter them in different numbers and locations so as not to create a pattern.

-If you are not sure how to draw composition, visit my composition drawing guide.
+If you are not sure how to draw a composition, visit my composition drawing guide.

 Foreshortening:

 The lower an area is from the horizon, the less it is foreshortened.
-You might want to check my round objects drawing guide, for more info on foreshortening.
+You might want to check out my round object drawing guide for more info on foreshortening.

 In the next example, the bottom of the hut is less foreshortened.